bGraebener/RegExpEngine/readme.md

 ## 1. Introduction
 This program is a programming excersise for the module 'Graph Theory' in a 3rd year Software Development Course.

-The task was to write a simple regular expression matching application that is based on Ken Thompsons' algorithm.
+The task was to write a simple regular expression matching application that is based on Ken Thompsons' construction.

-Thompsons' algorithm is used to convert a regular expression [[1](https://en.wikipedia.org/wiki/Regular_expression),
+Thompsons' construction is used to convert a regular expression [[1](https://en.wikipedia.org/wiki/Regular_expression),
     [2](https://www.regular-expressions.info)] to a
 Nondeterministic Finite Automaton(NFA) [[1](https://people.cs.clemson.edu/~goddard/texts/theoryOfComputation/3a.pdf),
     [2](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton)].